sungminkg/sungminkg.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I’m a 2nd-year Master's student in Electrical Engineering at the University of Southern California. **I am applying for Ph.D. programs in Fall 2026 and actively seeking opportunities!**
+I’m a 2nd-year Master's student in Electrical Engineering at the University of Southern California, advised by Prof. [Salman Avestimehr](https://www.avestimehr.com/).
+I also collaborate with Prof. [Sunwoo Lee](https://sites.google.com/view/sunwoolee/home).
+Previously, I received my B.S. in Electronic Engineering from Sogang University, where I worked with Prof. [Hongseok Kim](https://nice.sogang.ac.kr/).

+**I am applying for Ph.D. programs in Fall 2026 and actively seeking opportunities!**

 <br>

-I work with Prof. [Salman Avestimehr](https://www.avestimehr.com/) in the [vITAL Lab](https://www.avestimehr.com/vital-lab), where I study uncertainty quantification in LLMs for reliable decision making.
-I also collaborate with Prof. [Sunwoo Lee](https://sites.google.com/view/sunwoolee/home), focusing on parameter-efficient fine-tuning and communication-efficient federated learning.
-Previously, I received my B.S. in Electronic Engineering from Sogang University, where I worked on federated learning and distributed optimization with [Hongseok Kim](https://nice.sogang.ac.kr/).
+My research focuses on building trustworthy and scalable machine learning systems.
+I work on uncertainty estimation in large language models to enable reliable decision making, and on parameter-efficient fine-tuning and federated learning methods that improve the scalability and efficiency of model adaptation.
+Broadly, I am interested in developing methods that balance robustness, efficiency, and practicality in real-world applications

 ---